 Mortgage Brokers usually work with many lending institutions in order to get your new mortgage processed for what they feel is the most advantageous program.

-Because mortgage brokers work with several different lending institutions they sometimes have access to programs that mortgage bankers do not.
+Because mortgage brokers work with several different lending institutions they sometimes have access to programs that some mortgage bankers do not.

-Mortgage Bankers usually work with one major bank and their options are sometimes more limited than that of a mortgage broker, but I have personally found that mortgage bankers charge less fees than a mortgage broker.
+Mortgage Bankers usually work with one major bank and their options are sometimes more limited than that of a mortgage broker, but I have personally found that mortgage bankers charge lower fees than a mortgage broker.

 You should do you research on a new home loan with two or three different lenders and ask your family and friends if they can refer you to a trusted mortgage banker or mortgage broker.